 In Farmdesk, we use these fertilization costs in two places.

-1. When you add a new feedstock from your own crop, its cost will be automatically calculated based on fertilizer costs, among other factors.
-For example, for the new silo corn from 2023, the cost price will be lower this from 2022.
-Cultivation costs are therefore automatically adjusted for feedstuffs entered in Farmdesk after 01/06/2023.
-Cultivation costs will also be adjusted in historical feed lists.
+- When you create a new adds feed material from its own cultivation, its cost price will be calculated automatically based on fertilizer costs, among other factors.
+Thus, for the new silo corn from 2023, the cost price will be lower this one from 2022.
+Accordingly, cultivation costs are automatically adjusted for feedstuffs entered into Farmdesk after 01/06/2023.
+Cultivation costs will also be adjusted in historical feedlists.

-2. You can set your farm-specific crop costs yourself, see screenshots below.
-Note: if you had previously adjusted your cultivation costs, they will be recalculated according to the same calculation rules as above.
+- You can set your company-specific cultivation costs yourself, see screenshots below.
+Note: If you had previously adjusted your cultivation costs, they will be recalculated using the same calculation rules as above.

-3. In the cultivation & feed planner you can optimize a cultivation plan and associated feed plan to feed your animals year-round as cost-efficiently as possible.
-Fertilizer cost updates will help you make a more realistic plan.
+- In the crop & feed planner, you can optimize a crop plan and associated feed plan to feed your animals year-round in the most cost-efficient way.
+Fertilizer cost updates will help you create a more realistic plan.